S1mT/data510-OregonPedSafety/CHARTER.md

-# Studio Charter: Salem Pedestrian Safety
+# Studio Charter: Oregon Pedestrian Safety

 > Filled in live during the **Studio Charter** session in week 3.
 Every section below is committed in the same commit at the end of that class block.
 See [Studio Charter (single-session inception)](https://courses.lpcordova.phd/data510/project-framework/charter-inception.html) for the script and time-boxes.